 Switzerland has its share of snow capped mountains and luscious green valleys where cows graze.
 Toward the end of the day, you can still hear the deep sound of alphorns - the long wooden horns used to summon the cows from the mountainsides - intermingled with the ringing of cowbells as the herds make their way down the slopes to find shelter for the night.
 Alpine farms make cheese with all that milk.
 Gruyère or Emmental are famous cheeses all over the world.

 Milk from those cows you can see grazing in the Swiss valleys also led to Switzerland’s greatest contribution to the international pantry: milk chocolate.
-Chocolate is the country’s biggest sport.
+Chocolate is the country’s biggest export.
 There are several chocolate factories; should you visit one, you will be instantly aware of the delicious aroma of sweetened cocoa and milk around you.

 Switzerland has a reputation for marrying health and nature, and many people, including entire families, make a weekend pastime of hiking the woods with a knapsack, gathering fresh elderberries, rosehips, dandelion, chamomile, and flowers from linden trees to make herbal teas and other health foods.